uppaljs/teslaxgen_pk/README.md

-# Home Assistant integration of TeslaPV inverter
+# Home Assistant integration of TeslaPV XGen Water Geyser

+This is based on excellent work done by @basghar